aybruhm/aybruhm/README.md

-**Howdy? 👋**
+**Heyyooo? 👋**
 <br>

-Hey, I'm Israel Abraham, a passionate self-taught full-stack python web developer and a freelance software engineer from Nigeria 🇳🇬.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I enjoy coding (sometimes, designing), testing, and deployment of websites/applications and the code quality of the amazing things I build. things I build.
+My names are Israel Abraham Victory, I am a passionate self-taught full-stack python web developer and a freelance software engineer from Africa/Nigeria 🇳🇬.
+My passion for software lies with dreaming up ideas and making them come true by translating them into elegant interfaces.
+I enjoy coding, testing, and deployment of websites, web applications and the code quality of the amazing things I build.

-I am also an open-source enthusiast.
-I am currently contributing to [AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/).
+I am also an open-source enthusiast!
+I am currently contributing to **[AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs/)**.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💼 are you looking for a talented Python (Web) Developer that speaks in RESTful APIs, translates UI design to Frontend codes to join your team or work as a Freelancer?
 Do reach, [email](mailto:israelvictory87@gmail.com) :)
 - 💬 ask me about anything, I am happy to help;